almaan/genetech/README.md

 - Linux OS Download [LINK](https://docs.docker.com/engine/install/)

 and follow the instructions at respective page.
-If you find those instructions to technical, you'll find plenty of guides by simply googling "Install docker on X" where X equals to your OS.
+If you find those instructions too technical, you'll find plenty of guides by simply googling "Install docker on X" where X equals to your OS.

 To make sure that the installation was successful, open up a terminal window and enter: